sergey-vun/microsoft-graph-docs/concepts/data-connect-quickstart-03.md

 1. Open a browser and go to your [Azure Portal](https://portal.azure.com/).

-1. Sign in using an account with **Global Administrator** rights to your Azure and Microsoft 365 tenants.
+1. Sign in using an account with **Global administrator** rights to your Azure and Microsoft 365 tenants.

 1. On the sidebar navigation, select **Azure Active Directory** (Azure AD).

 1. On the Azure AD Overview page, select **App registrations** from the **Manage** section of the menu.

-1. Select the **New application registration** button.
+1. Select the **New registration** button.

     ![A screenshot showing the App registrations in the Azure Active Directory service in the Azure portal.](images/data-connect-azure-aad-app-reg.png)